AmmanChhetri/Spotify-API/README.md

 # Spotify-API
-Repo depicts various usage of Spotify-API
+Repo depicts various uses of Spotify-API

+# NOTE -
+These are just a few examples you can do a lot more stuff using SPOTIFY-API ...refer to the official documentation from here - https://developer.spotify.com/documentation/web-api